Ball Lenses

 More general term: lenses

-A special form of a thick biconvex optical lens is a ball lens, usually having the geometrical form of a ball (sphere).
+A special form of a thick biconvex optical lens is a ball lens, usually having the geometric form of a ball (sphere).
 They are manufactured from a single material, usually an optical glass with good transparency in the wavelength region of interest.
 A frequently used material is fused silica.

 Another variant are half-ball lenses, which are obtained simply by cutting ball lenses in half.